EngAAlex/VAIM/client/README.md

 # VAIM Client source code

-This code is supplied as supplementary material for the TVCG paper submission "Influence Maximization with Visual Analytics".
-What follows is the README file of the client code.

 ## Requirements

-* npm for building
+* [NPM](https://www.npmjs.com/) package manager for building
 * VAIM server running

-## Install
+## Installation

+Installation can be done automatically with the install script in the ```scripts``` directory in the root of this repository or manually as follows.

+In the following, command line statements work interchangeably on both Windows and Linux unless explicitly stated otherwise.
+They also assume the working directory to be ```/path/to/VAIM/client```.

-To build it, get into the root folder of the project and type the following:
+To install, type the following:

 ```
-$ npm install
+npm install
 ```

 It might take a few minutes, depending on the network speed and computer capabilities.